DmitriBogdanov/numerical-methods_Householder-QR/README.md

 This project is a part of a numerical analysis course.
 It implements following algorithms:

+- QR-factorization using Householder reflections
+- Modification of QR-factorization for Linear Least Squares (LLS) problem
+- LLS solver using QR-decomposition method
+- Backwards Gaussian Elimination
+- Hessenberg reduction using Householder reflections
+- Modification of QR-factorization for upper-hessenberg matrices
+- Regular QR-algorithm
+- Shifted QR-algorithm with Hessenberg decomposition

 ## Documentation

 See `report/report.pdf` for implementation notes (ru).
 Most functions include proper in-code documentation (en).